(Almost) Efficient Mechanisms for Bilateral Trading: Warm Up: Simple Mechanisms for Bilateral Trade

 \item $\vals\geq W_b$.
 In this case the item is never sold.
 We will make use of $E[\valb]=\Pr[\valb>W_b]\cdot E[\valb|\valb>W_b]+\Pr[\valb\leq W_b]\cdot E[\valb|\valb\leq W_b]\leq \frac 1 2 \cdot E[\valb] + W_b$ which implies that $\frac {E[\valb]} 2\leq W_b\leq \vals$.
 Therefore:

 where we again use Equation (\ref{eqn-weighted-median}). \end{enumerate} \end{proof}

 The two simple mechanisms that we presented in this section prove that one can achieve good approximation to the optimal efficiency while preserving budget balance and individual rationality.
 Moreover, this can be done having statistical knowledge only on one side of the market.
-It turns out that this is the best one can achieve via deterministic DSIC mechanisms (proof is in Appendix \ref{app:subsec:median-is-tight}).
+It turns out that this is the best ratio that can be achieved via deterministic DSIC mechanisms (proof is in Appendix \ref{app:subsec:median-is-tight}).

 \begin{proposition} No deterministic DSIC, individually rational and budget balanced mechanism can obtain an approximation ratio better than $1/2$ if the mechanism uses only the distribution of the seller or only the distribution of the buyer. \end{proposition}